FBK-NILab/app-classifyber-segmentation/README.md

 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.265-blue.svg)](https://doi.org/10.25663/brainlife.app.265)

 # app-classifyber-segmentation
-This app implements only the TEST PHASE of Classifyber, i.e. it runs Classifyber as a pre-trained bundle segmentation method.
+This App implements only the TEST PHASE of Classifyber, i.e. it runs Classifyber as a pre-trained bundle segmentation method.
 Classifyber is a supervised streamline-based method that performs automatic bundle segmentation based on binary linear classification, which simultaneously combines information from bundle geometries, connectivity patterns, and atlases.
 In addition, it is robust to a multitude of diverse settings, i.e. it can deal with different bundle sizes, tracking algorithms, and dMRI data qualities. \
-If you want to run both the TRAINING and TEST PHASES, please refer to the app https://doi.org/10.25663/brainlife.app.228.
+If you want to run both the TRAINING and TEST PHASES, please refer to the App https://doi.org/10.25663/brainlife.app.228.

 ![](graphical_abstract_classifyber.png)